Iran, what the media don't tell

 From these, naphtha, benzene and toluene are the raw materials for chemicals, plastics, synthetic fibers and rubbers.

-Chemicals are in cleaning products, medicins, anti-freeze, paints, insecticides, fertilizers, soap and explosives.
+Chemicals are in cleaning products, medicines, anti-freeze, paints, insecticides, fertilizers, soap and explosives.
 Plastics are used in bags, beer-cases, suit-cases, dustbins, dashboards, pipes, gutters, tubes, floor-coverings and polystyrene.
-Synthetic fibers and rubbers are made into textiles, silicons and tyres.
+Synthetic fibers and rubbers are made into textiles, silicones and tires.
 [6]

-All those products have their places in our daily life and most of them cannot simply be exchanged by others.
+All of these products have a place in our daily lives and most of them cannot simply be exchanged for others.

 Transport and cohesion